 Mr. Close, a Massena native, bought the shop, the second oldest franchise of the Rock Island, Ill.-based company, from Earl T. Conklin in 1947.
 Over the years he has developed a reputation for tastiness that now yields an average of of about 1,300 customers a week, he said today.

 The new operator, a Fulton native, married into his “business destiny” 17 years ago.
 Mr. Lamb and his wife, Janet, have three children, Joel, age 16, A. Charles, 14, and Kellie, 12.

-After his retirement, Charlie continued to remain active in his community and was named the Northern New York Community Foundation Humanitarian of the year in 1992.
-He would pass away at the age of 80, on December 29, 1999.
+After his retirement, Charlie remained active in his community and was named the Northern New York Community Foundation Humanitarian of the year in 1992.
+He passed away at the age of 80 on December 29, 1999.
 As written in a special supplement, Leave A Legacy in the North Country —

 In December of 1999, Charlie passed away, a loss to the entire community.
 However, Charlie did leave a lasting impression on the organizations for which he cared deeply.
 He made plans during his lifetime to “Leave his Legacy” to these local organizations: Literacy Volunteers of Jefferson County, Meals on Wheels of Greater Watertown, Northern New York Community Foundation, Watertown Urban Mission, Hospice of Jefferson County and the First Presbyterian Church.

 Charlie is somewhere up on cloud nine right now, prouder than ever: 46 years later, people are still saying they can’t find carmel corn better than his.
 Sure, it was a sticky business that drew people in, but I’d like to think his secret ingredient that enriched everyone was his selflessness in the community.

 As for the franchise itself, as of 2023, there’s at least one store to be found on the internet, located in Wichita, Kansas.
 You can even order online!